sass/sass/doc-src/SASS_REFERENCE.md

     @import foo

 might compile to either,
-depending on whether a file called "foo.sass" existed.
+depending on whether or not a file called "foo.sass" existed.

+#### Partials

+If you have a Sass file that you want to import but don't want to compile to a CSS file, you can add an underscore to the beginning of the filename.
+This will tell Sass not to compile it to a normal CSS file.
+You can then refer to these files without using the underscore.

+For example, you might have `_colors.sass`.
+Then no `_colors.css` file would be created, and you can do

+    @import colors.sass

 ### `@debug`